jeremykendall/php-domain-parser/README.md

 It is important to always have an up to date Public Suffix List and Root Zone Database.
 This library no longer provide an out of the box script to do so as implementing such a job heavily depends on your application setup.
+You can use the above example script as a starting point to implement such a job.

 Changelog
 -------